How 'Game Of Thrones' Is Keeping Leakers From Discovering The Show's Actual Ending

 In order to throw fans off of its scent, the production team at Game of Thrones will be using an age-old practice to keep the series finale under wraps.
 How?
 According to Entertainment Weekly, the crew is going to film multiple endings, so nobody will know how the show ends until the final product hits the airwaves.

-Citing a report from HBO's programming president Casey Bloys, EW reports that the tactic was revealed during a speaking engagement at Bethlehem's Moravian College.
+Citing a report from HBO's programming president Casey Bloys, EW reports that he tactic was revealed during a speaking engagement at Bethlehem's Moravian College.

 "I know in Game of Thrones, the ending, they're going to shoot multiple versions, so that nobody really knows what happens," Bloys said, according to the document.
 "You have to do that on a long show.
 Because when you're shooting something, people know.
 So they're going to shoot multiple versions so that there's no real definitive answer until the end."